paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 10. Verify the serving and interaction with the generated website through the preview window

 ## Current Focus
+1. Fix issues identified in backend tests
-1. Implement the Autogen multi-agent system for collaborative website creation
+2. Implement the Autogen multi-agent system for collaborative website creation
-2. Integrate GroundX RAG system for shared knowledge and information retrieval
+3. Integrate GroundX RAG system for shared knowledge and information retrieval
-3. Set up a system for serving the generated websites on a local development server
+4. Set up a system for serving the generated websites on a local development server
-4. Implement WebSocket communication for real-time updates
+5. Implement WebSocket communication for real-time updates
-5. Enhance the preview functionality to show a live render of the generated website
+6. Enhance the preview functionality to show a live render of the generated website